junxit/us-congress-bills-111/metadata.md

 - 2010-05-20 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-05-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 5/19/2010 H3599-3600)
 - 2010-05-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 5/19/2010 H3599-3600)
+- 2010-05-24 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.